Setters

 from the parent package.
 Setters are matched based on setter names.

-e.g. Consider an example of wordpress
+e.g. Consider an example of wordpress package on local

 wordpress